Why study Nutrition Sciences?

-The goal of the nutrition minor is to provide students in a variety of majors at the University of Cincinnati with a strong foundation of the basic principles of food and nutrition.
+The goal of the Nutrition Minor is to provide students in a variety of majors at the University of Cincinnati with a strong foundation of the basic principles of food and nutrition.
 To fulfill this goal, the minor will prepare students to be able to:

-- explain basic principles of human nutrition
+- explain basic principles of human nutrition;

-- make sound decisions about food to enhance overall
+- make sound decisions about food to enhance overall health;

 - demonstrate familiarity with nutritional issues of various life stages.